ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

    06cecee..2aaaf10  master -> master
 ```
 * Now if you look at the pull request on GitHub it should say it has been merged and closed.
+* Move the changes documented in the [Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) down into the table in the "Changes merged into master" section, as well as any required instrument-specific modifications related to the same ticket.

 ## Deleting the branch